TacticalHacker/SGPA_Calculator/README.md

 # SGPA_Calculator
-SGPA Calculator for 7th Semester Results (CBCS Scheme)
+SGPA Calculator for 7th Semester Results (CBCS Scheme).

 # Use the following table to enter the Grade Points corresponding to your Letter Grades.